-Your customers will not always share the same values, belief systems and perceptions so it’s important to break free from cultural barriers and help your customers feel more comfortable.
-The goal is to make them so happy that they’ll want to come back, so ensure that you’ve taken all measures required.
+Your customers will not always share the same values, belief systems and perceptions, so it’s important to take this into account when trying to help them feel more comfortable.
+As with all customers, the goal is to make them so happy that they’ll want to come back, so ensure that you’ve taken all measures required, whatever they may be.

-One of the reasons why this industry is so difficult to work in is because it’s almost always hectic.
-There’s no such thing as a quiet day in the office and whether multitasking makes you less or more productive is irrelevant as you’ll be forced to do it anyway.
-One of your chief objectives should be to become a master of multitasking.
+One of the reasons why hospitality can be so difficult to work in is because it’s almost always hectic.
+In most cases, there’s no such thing as a quiet day in the office and, therefore, the ability to multitask and handle several tasks at once will serve you well.

 6. Language Skills

+Do you work in hospitality?
 What other skills do you think are important in this field?
-Let me know in the comments section below.
+Let us know in the comments section below.

-This article was originally published in March 2015.
+This article is an updated version of an earlier article originally published in March 2015.